NeoHW/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

+* 3c.
+The patient specified does not exist in the patient list.

+  * 3c1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

+* 3d.
+Nurse's input contains invalid event name.

+  * 3d1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

+* 3e.
+Nurse's input contains invalid date or datetime format.

+  * 3e1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

+* 3f.
+Nurse's input contains duplicate event.

+  * 3f1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

-**Use case: UC08 - Add tag to a patient**
+**Use case: UC08 - Add tag(s) to a patient**

 **MSS**

 1. Nurse requests to list patients.
 1. PatientSync shows a list of patients.
-1. Nurse requests to add a tag to a specific patient in the list.
+1. Nurse requests to add one or more tags to a specific patient in the list.
-1. PatientSync adds a tag to the patient and displays success message.
+1. PatientSync adds the specified tag(s) to the patient and displays success message.

     Use case ends.